Framework for Veterans Healthcare 2016-2020

 The State Government is reactivating the Repat as a thriving health precinct that delivers on the needs of the community.
 An essential component of the Repat site activation is the inclusion of services and support for the veterans’ community.
 Thanks to an additional $5 million in Commonwealth funding, the Repat will be home to a dedicated Veteran Wellbeing Centre.

-The Wellbeing Centre will provide a safe and welcoming environment in which veterans and their families can access services and feel confident in seeking the support they need to improve their health and wellbeing.
+The Centre provides a safe and welcoming environment in which veterans and their families can access services and feel confident in seeking the support they need to improve their health and wellbeing.

-The development of the Wellbeing Centre will sit within a broader Veterans’ Precinct at the Repat site, ensuring the Repat Chapel, Remembrance Gardens, Museum and SPF Hall are protected and preserved as community assets, acknowledging the history of the Repat.
+The development of the Wellbeing Centre sits within a broader Veterans’ Precinct at the Repat site, ensuring the Repat Chapel, Remembrance Gardens, Museum and SPF Hall are protected and preserved as community assets, acknowledging the history of the Repat.
+See the site maps below for the location of the Centre.

-The veterans’ mental health precinct located at Glenside Health Service Campus, the Jamie Larcombe Centre and the Partnerships Hub, closely align with the objectives of the Repat Wellbeing Centre in supporting veterans and families.
+The veterans’ mental health precinct located at Glenside Health Service Campus, the Jamie Larcombe Centre, closely align with the objectives of the Repat Wellbeing Centre in supporting veterans and families.

 In May 2020, plans were finalised for the $60 million second phase of the Reactivating the Repat redevelopment, including the Veteran Wellbeing Centre, with the landmark project being approved by the Public Works Committee.
 The Department for Health and Wellbeing has engaged with veterans and the veteran community to develop the concept plans and fit-out specifications for the Centre and broader precinct.